kmarkley/Indigo-Online-Sensor/README.md

 #### States

 * **IP Address**
-The apparent public IP address of the machine running Indigo Server.  **Note that the state does not change until a new positive result is obtained.**  If the device fails to optain an IP, the old state will persist.
+The IP address of the specified domain.  **Note that the state does not change until a new positive result is obtained.**  If the device fails to optain an IP, the old state will persist.
 This makes it useful as a trigger for updating DDNS.

 * **IP Address UI**
 Same as above, except that when the device fails to connect the UI displays "N/A".

-* **Last Success**
+* **Last Change**
-Timestamp of the last time the device successfully optained an IP address.
+Timestamp of the last time the device optained a new IP address.

 * **Last Fail**
 Timestamp of the last time the device failed to optained an IP address.

-* **Next Update**
+* **Last Checked**
-Seconds after epoch when next update is scheduled.
-Used internally.
+Timestamp of the last status update.

 * **onOffState**
 If the last attempt was successful.